djienne/ASTER_HFT_Market_Making/README.md

 # Market data utilities
 python get_price.py ETHUSDT
-python get_trades.py ETHUSDT --limit 50
+python get_trades.py ETHUSDT --limit 50 # all trades executed, not only you (mostly not you)

 # Order monitoring
 python websocket_user_data.py